 The Hybrid LX is a highly versatile product which can serve both as a rollator and as a transport chair.
-It’s designed to be very light, and at the same time very sturdy with the maximum weight capacity of 300 lbs.
-This product is easy to use and very handy if you don’t want to buy two separate items.

-The Hybrid LX is a highly versatile product which can serve both as a rollator and as a transport chair.
 It’s light weight but also very sturdy with the maximum weight capacity of 300 lbs.
 It’s also easy to fold and take on the road with you!